 To choose the right SIPP for a given set of circumstances is a far from straightforward exercise.
 There are many different options and a direct comparison can often be difficult.
 In this post, we attempt to cut through the mass of detail to summarise the key points to consider.

 The keywords are ‘Self Invested.’
-It is the responsibility of the individual (and/or their advisers) to manage their investments appropriately to deliver the best return.
+It is the responsibility of the individual (and/or their advisers) to manage their investments appropriately.
 A SIPP is not the right approach for everyone and it is important to consider the benefits and risks.

 The majority of investors (some estimate >80%) invest in SIPP’s via a platform (often known as supermarkets).
-These offer access to a wide range of investments and are a relatively simple way to manage those investments including buy, sell, switching and valuation all via online portals, including in many cases mobile Apps.
+These offer access to a wide range of investments and are a relatively simple way to manage those investments.
+They deliver a range of facilities including buy, sell, switching and valuation all via online portals.
 The choice of platform can often be just as difficult as choosing the SIPP.

 - The available investment options.

 - The level of service/support available.

 - The fund management including background and experience